Time Doctor FAQs

 What problem it solves: Monitoring fits insider threat detection and high-control compliance environments.
 Workforce Analytics fits capacity planning, performance management, and operational visibility

-If Workforce Analytics software, like Time Doctor, is introduced to organisations without any context, it can sometimes be seen as a monitoring tool.
+If Workforce Analytics software, like Time Doctor, is introduced to organizations without any context, it can sometimes be seen as a monitoring tool.
 The concern is predictable and worth taking seriously: employees who weren't expecting it often describe the experience as being watched or micromanaged.
 That reaction is mostly a rollout problem.

 The approaches that consistently produce successful rollouts: